emmanuelgjr/owaspllmtop10mapping/MITREATT&CK.md

 # OWASP Top 10 for LLMs Mapped to MITRE ATT&CK with Mitigations

-This document outlines the potential exploitation of the OWASP Top 10 vulnerabilities for Large Language Models (LLMs) within the context of the [MITRE ATT&CK framework](https://attack.mitre.org/).
+This document outlines the potential exploitation of the [OWASP Top 10 for Large Language Model Applications](https://owasp.org/www-project-top-10-for-large-language-model-applications/#) within the context of the [MITRE ATT&CK framework](https://attack.mitre.org/).
 It identifies relevant tactics and techniques adversaries might use and suggests mitigations to protect against these threats.

 ## MITRE ATT&CK Tactics, Techniques, and Mitigations for LLM Vulnerabilities